 Sigourney - Delta is a very small town located in the state of Iowa.
 With a population of 2,586 people and just one neighborhood, Sigourney - Delta is the 209th largest community in Iowa.
-Sigourney - Delta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Sigourney - Delta has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Sigourney - Delta is a blue-collar town, with 37.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Sigourney - Delta is generally considered to be a blue-collar town.
+37.84% of the Sigourney - Delta workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sigourney - Delta is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Sigourney - Delta who work in office and administrative support (8.92%), teaching (7.14%), and management occupations (7.04%).

-Telecommuters are a relatively large percentage of the workforce: 10.64% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.64% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, Sigourney - Delta is nearly on par with the US average for all cities of 21.84%: 17.96% of adults 25 and older in Sigourney - Delta have a bachelor's degree or advanced degree.
+The education level of Sigourney - Delta citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.96% of adults 25 and older in Sigourney - Delta have a college degree.

 The per capita income in Sigourney - Delta in 2022 was $35,860, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $143,440 for a family of four.
 However, Sigourney - Delta contains both very wealthy and poor people as well.